-Nationwide securities law attorney R. Tamara de Silva represents individuals and corporations in matters concerning securities law and other related issues.
+Nationwide securities law attorney R. Tamara de Silva represents individuals and corporations in matters concerning securities law.
 If you feel that you have lost valuable assets due to the misconduct of a financial adviser, stockbroker or investment advisor, Ms. de Silva might be able to help you recover damages.
 Investors who have suffered a significant financial setback due to the misconduct of another should speak with a litigation attorney as soon as possible to be advised how the case could proceed.

 Securities are defined as investments in which their values are based on factors such as the issuer's financial condition, products and markets, management and more.
 They can exist in various forms, with a few examples being notes, stocks, bonds and transferable shares.
 Securities laws aim to ensure that investors are properly informed about the values of the entities they are looking to invest in.

 When an individual or entity intentionally misinforms investors about these values, the investors become victims of securities fraud.
 One can commit securities fraud in multiple ways, which include knowingly providing false information, keeping vital information from the client, offering bad advice or using inside information.
 Some of the specific types of securities fraud listed by the FBI include high yield investment fraud, Ponzi schemes, pyramid schemes, advanced fee schemes and foreign currency fraud, among others.
 Securities fraud can result in both civil and criminal penalties.

 Many securities disputes can be resolved without litigation.
 If necessary, however, Ms. de Silva is willing to carry a case through to the final objective of recovering clients' damages.
 She has an outstanding background in securities law and would benefit anyone who feels he or she might have been taken advantage of in a securities arrangement.
 She is experienced in all areas relating to securities law including but not limited to;